 “Never knowingly over-rehearsed”

 St James Players are members and friends of St James Church, Taunton.
 We enjoy using drama to bring a smile to the faces of our audiences, to enjoy friendship together and to raise funds for organisations in our community.
 As a group we have been in existence since 2008 when one of our church members had a vision for a full-scale pantomime and brought together a group of people of faith with an interest in fun, fellowship and fundraising.
-Over the past 14 years we have worked together to produce seven biennial pantomimes, three whodunnit mysteries, a passion play, four online presentations during Covid which can be viewed on our church’s YouTube page (links at the bottom of this page); and most recently “Stable Manners – not a Nativity play”.
+Over the past 14 years we have worked together to produce seven biennial pantomimes, four whodunnit mysteries, a passion play, four online presentations during Covid which can be viewed on our church’s YouTube page (links at the bottom of this page); and most recently “Bodysnatchers” – a whodunnit mystery for Easter, written by one of our members.

 Visitors to a small Bethlehem hotel seem to have come to the wrong place.
 But what has brought them there anyway?
 And who is the ‘hotel inspector’ really working for?
 What are they all looking for and what effect does it have on them when they find it…?
 Confusion, laughs and songs abounded in this sideways look at the events surrounding a blinding light and a new birth.
 All three performances were sold out – thank you!